Home

 Many people do not have the money to buy an expensive Oscilloscope or a Spectrum Analyzer.
 Or simply they do not want to invest money for something they will use rarely.
 Nevertheless many people love to build and test audio amplifiers or other kinds of simple circuits (oscillators, filters, etc); or simply they need monitoring some particular signal (an output of a sensor), and are only interested in the range of audio frequencies .
 A lot of musicians, for example, need a spectrum analyzer with an octave band analysis tool embedded.

-So, a good soundcard could be all the hardware they need.
-Together with their PC, that is, a lot of hardware already available at no cost.
-A recent soundcard with a sampling frequency of 96 or even 192 Khz will allows to manage signals with frequencies up to 96Khz ( well beyond the audio frequencies) transforming VA in a powerful set of instruments for general electronics and other applications.
-VA is useful anywhere you need a true oscilloscope, spectrum analyzer, frequency meter, voltmeter, function generator and even a distorsiometer (THD, THD+n).
-For example when tuning a class B power amplifier: you need a spectrum analyzer (or a THD meter) to minimize the crossover distortion.
-Now introduced a powerful ZRLC meter.
+So, a good sound card could be all the hardware they need—together with their PC, which provides a lot of available hardware at no additional cost.
+A recent sound card with a sampling frequency of 96 or even 192 kHz allows signals with frequencies up to 96 kHz to be managed (well beyond audio frequencies), transforming VA into a powerful set of instruments for general electronics and other applications.
+VA is useful anywhere a true oscilloscope, spectrum analyzer, frequency meter, voltmeter, function generator, and even a distortion meter (THD, THD+n) are needed.
+For example, when tuning a Class B power amplifier, you need a spectrum analyzer (or a THD meter) to minimize crossover distortion.
+A powerful ZRLC meter has now been introduced.

 VA is a software "under construction", and in continuous evolution.
 Thanks to the feedback of a lot of people all over the world, and ... why not...my pure passion!